 (Disclosure: Some of the links below may be affiliate links)

-No, I’m not writing the same post twice!
-You may remember, that we got married in Switzerland in May.
-At that time, we did a small civil wedding with my close family, followed by a small party at our places, joined by some of my friends.
-We did not have much time, so we decided on doing something really simple.
+No, I am not writing the same post twice!
+You may remember that we got married in Switzerland in May.
+At that time, we did a small civil wedding with my close family, followed by a small party at our place, joined by some of my friends.
+We did not have much time, so we decided to do something really simple.

 However, many of our friends and family could not come.
 So we decided to throw a bigger party to have more people join us.
-In this post, I’m going to share what we did for our wedding.
-It was a great time for us and our guests!
-I’m also going to discuss the costs, personal finance blog obligation :P
+In this article, I share what we did for our wedding.
+It was a great time for our guests and us!

 On a boat!